-Tumbling into the shops with your head still fuzzy with Christmas day's mulled wine and a belly stuffed with turkey is not perhaps the best condition to coolly analyse bargains and hold to a budget.
+Tumbling into the shops with your head still fuzzy from Christmas Day's prosecco and a stomach full of cheese may not be the best condition to coolly analyse bargains and hold to a budget.
 However, sticking to a few rules can mean that you get the best from the post-Christmas sales.

-Gathering up and hoarding any vouchers you find online or in the shops in the run-up to the sales could serve you well when they start.
+Hoarding any vouchers you find online or in the shops could serve you well when the sales hit.
 Savvy deployment of your voucher stash could knock even more money off a bargain purchase, so start collecting them now!
 You can check out our voucher page to get you started.

 Signing up to your favourite shop's mailing list could give you access to even more bargains and exclusive offers.
-Plus, you will get all the information you need about the upcoming sale, including start times.
-You may even get a heads-up about which products will be getting the biggest discounts, so get online and sign up now.
+Plus, you will get all the information you need about the sale, including start times and the hottest bargains still available.
+You may even get a heads-up about which products are enjoying the biggest discounts, so get online and sign up now.

 Running headlong into a shop and grabbing the first thing you see with a 'sale' sticker on it is a recipe for disaster.
 If you don't want to find yourself wrestling with someone over a TV you're not sure you even want, make a plan of what you are looking to buy.
-Write down gift ideas for next Christmas, along with any products you have been coveting and saving up for.
-Also note down the shops that sell these items.
-This way, you can head to the high street with a clear idea of where to go.
+Write down gift ideas for next Christmas, along with any products you have been coveting and saving up for - your easy access saving pot could come in very handy for those must-have items.
+Be sure to note down the shops that sell these specific items, too, as this way you can head to the high street with a clear idea of where to go.

 If your finger is poised over the 'buy' button, or you are standing in front of what looks to be a brilliant bargain, take a few moments to work out if it really is the deal of the century you think it is.
 A quick search online with your phone will help you to work out whether the item is really a bargain at its reduced price.
 If it isn't, leave it aside.